-With over 24 years of uniformed and jail management experience, Firman served as Deputy Chief of Corrections for the McHenry County, IL Sheriff’s Office from 2009 to 2014, and Deputy Chief and Chief of Corrections for the Lake County, IL Sheriff’s Office from 2000 to 2009.
-In these roles, he has overseen jail systems of hundreds of inmates and department staff and was instrumental in bringing American Correctional Association (ACA) accreditation to the two organizations.
+Firman has over 27 years of uniformed and jail management experience.
+Before coming to Denver, he served as Deputy Chief of Corrections for the McHenry County, IL Sheriff’s Office from 2009 to 2014, and as Deputy Chief and Chief of Corrections for the Lake County, IL Sheriff’s Office from 2000 to 2009.
+In these roles, Firman oversaw jail systems of hundreds of inmates and department staff and was instrumental in bringing American Correctional Association (ACA) accreditation to the two organizations.

-Firman carries significant expertise in corrections, penology and criminology along with a keen eye for process improvements and organizational accountability.
-He served as Vice President of the Board of Directors for the Illinois Correctional Association, and is a certified American Correctional Association auditor and executive, and Department of Justice PREA auditor.
+Firman carries significant expertise in corrections, penology and criminology, along with a keen eye for process improvements and organizational accountability.
+He served as Vice President of the Board of Directors for the Illinois Correctional Association, as well as a certified American Correctional Association auditor and executive and a Department of Justice PREA auditor.
 He is also certified in Approved Instructional Expertise in Human Behavior by the Illinois Law Enforcement Training and Standards Board.
-Firman shared his expertise as a professor at the Chicago area’s College of Lake County and Trinity International University.
+Firman shared his expertise as an adjunct professor at the Chicago area’s College of Lake County and Trinity International University.

 The National Commission on Correctional Heath Care is dedicated to improving health services in jails, prisons, and juvenile confinement facilities.
 Incorporated in 1983, its roots are in the early 1970’s as a project of the American Medical Association.